Frequently Asked Questions

 - When is the application deadline for the program and when is a new cohort admitted?

 The application deadline for the DNP: Nursing (Masters to DNP) is June 1st each year for the cohort being admitted the following January.
 Each cohort begins in the spring semester.

 The application deadline for the DNP: Nursing: Nursing Administration (BSN or higher to DNP) is June 1st each year for the cohort being admitted in January.
 Each cohort begins in the spring semester.

 - What is required to apply to the program?

 Admission requirements and forms are located on the website under DNP Application.

 The UTC School of Nursing offers two distinct tracks in the DNP: Nursing, the Direct and the Indirect.
 Direct is for the direct practice roles such as nurse practitioners, nurse anesthetists, clinical nurse specialists and nurse midwives.
 The indirect is for the indirect practice roles such as nurse administrators.
 The DNP: Nursing Administration Systems is strictly the indirect track.

 - How long is the program and is there a set curriculum and project required?

-The program is six semesters long.
+The full-time program is six semesters long.
 The curriculum schema is located on the website under Curriculum.
 There is a translational project required for the program; more information about this is available on the website under Translational Project.

 - Is the program completely online?
 What campus events are required of applicants/students?